Career Definition for Substitute Teachers

 |Median Salary (2018)*||$28,680 (for substitute teachers)|

 |Job Growth (2016-2026)*||7-8% (for all kindergarten, elementary, and high school teachers, not substitute teachers)|

 Substitute teaching educational requirements vary by state and employer, from a bachelor's degree and state teaching certification in some areas, to a high school diploma or GED in others.
 The Utah State University Substitute Teaching Institute website offers a list of educational requirements by state (www.stedi.org).
 Individual school districts and private schools may have additional requirements.
 In most states, applicants must also pass background checks and a tuberculosis test.
 Those interested in becoming substitute teachers generally apply directly through a school district or private school; the application process can take several months to complete.

 Substitute teachers should be patient, flexible, and good with kids.
 They must be creative and organized so that they can maintain order in the classroom and efficiently carry out lesson plans.
 Excellent verbal and written communication skills will enable them to understand the permanent teacher's instructions, develop their own lesson plans, leave a written report of the day's activities, and maintain contact with the school for future employment.
 Because most substitute teachers are independent contractors, networking skills are essential.
 Bilingual candidates will often have an advantage in many regions.

 Economic Outlook and Financial Forecast

-Once again, The BLS does not offer job outlook statistics for substitute teachers, but high school teaching positions were predicted to grow at the same rate of 6% from 2014-2024.
+Once again, The BLS does not offer job outlook statistics for substitute teachers, but high school teaching positions were predicted to grow at a similar rate of 8% from 2016-2026.
 Those who are bilingual and have experience teaching more in-demand courses, such as math and science, may have more opportunities.
-The BLS reported that in May 2015, the median annual salary for substitute teachers was $26,830.
+The BLS reported that in May 2018, the median annual salary for substitute teachers was $28,680.

 Alternate Career Options